carcaschoi/tinfoil-json/README.md

-# Auto add switch tinfoil shop server
+# Auto add switch tinfoil shop server by carcaschoi
 redirect to another alternative shop server by tinfoilshop.json
 * You don't need to add shop manually if the shop link is updated